Axel Kicillof: Academic work

-Kicillof was an adjunct professor in the School of Economic Sciences at UBA from 1998 to 2010.

-While he was a professor, Kicillof was noted for his anti-Kirchner, Keynesian writings on the website of CENDA (the Center for Argentine Development, a think tank that he headed).
+Kicillof was an adjunct professor in the Faculty of Economic Sciences at UBA from 1998 to 2010.
+While he was a professor, Kicillof was noted for his anti-Kirchner and Keynesian writings on the website of CENDA (the Center for Argentine Development, a think tank that he headed).
 Some of these writings were later removed from the site.

-In 2003, Kicillof became the first Head Teaching Assistant and, later, Regular Adjunct Professor of Economics II in the Sociology track.
+In 2003, Kicillof became the first head teaching assistant and later regular adjunct professor of economics II in the sociology track.
 He also taught economics at the Escuela Superior de Comercio Carlos Pellegrini, the Universidad Nacional de Quilmes, and the Universidad Nacional de General Sarmiento.

-At the postgraduate level, Kicillof was Professor of Economics in the masters and doctoral programs for Social Sciences at the Institute of Economic and Social Development at the Universidad Nacional de General Sarmiento (UNGS-IDES).
+At the postgraduate level, Kicillof was professor of economics in the masters and doctoral programs for social sciences at the Institute of Economic and Social Development at the Universidad Nacional de General Sarmiento (UNGS-IDES).
 In the Latin American Social Sciences Institute (FLACSO), he was the Professor of History of Economic Thought in the masters program for Public Policy for Development with Social Inclusion.
 Earlier, Kicillof taught economics in the masters and doctoral programs for Political Economics with the Argentinian Economy, specializing in two subjects, the History of Economic Thought and Microeconomics and Macroeconomics, Fundamental Concepts of the Political Economy.
-Kicillof also taught a course entitled "Differentiation of Capital in the Field of Health" in the Faculty of Economics at the University of Buenos Aires.

-Since November 2010, Kicillof has been an Assistant Researcher for CONICET.
-At the Center of Studies for the Planning of Development (CEPLAD) at the Institute of Economics Research (University of Buenos Aires), he was appointed the Deputy Director and served from 2006 to 2010.
+Kicillof also taught a course entitled "Differentiation of Capital in the Field of Health" in the faculty of economics at the University of Buenos Aires.
+Since November 2010, Kicillof has been an assistant researcher for CONICET.
+At the Center of Studies for the Planning of Development (CEPLAD) at the Institute of Economics Research (University of Buenos Aires), he was appointed the deputy director and served from 2006 to 2010.